hamzasalim2023/hamzasalim2023/README.md

 # 💫 About Me:
 Hi there!
-My name is Hamza and I am a university student in the<br>University of British Columbia in Vancouver.
+My name is Hamza and I am a university student in the<br>Illinois Institute of Technology in Chicago.
 I am fascinated with the<br>world of tech, especially cybersecurity and data science.
-I look forward <br>to adding more projects to my repertoire as I embark on this journey. <br>I am also passionate about sports and advocacy.
+I look forward <br>to adding more projects to my repertoire as I embark on this journey. <br>I am also passionate about sports and political advocacy.

 ## 🌐 Socials: